absa1am/Phonebook/README.md

 # Phonebook
-Web based Phonebook app using Razor Pages in ASP.NET Core
+Web based Phonebook app using Razor Pages and MVC api in ASP.NET Core